 Throughout the period covered, posts have been continuously published on the Twitter account.
-Information shared through the Twitter account were related to partners' profiles (with direct links to the SAFETY4RAILS' LinkedIn posts which covered the partners' profiles), project news and events (including organisation of project events as well as participation in external events) and project activities and results.
+Information shared through the Twitter account was related to partners' profiles, project news and events (including organisation of project events as well as participation in external events) and project activities and results.

-Whenever possible, the Twitter feed contains links towards the other project social media accounts and consortium partners' own social media accounts, as well as towards the SAFETY4RAILS official website, to ensure maximum interaction and involvement from the visitors, and to maximise impact.
+Whenever possible, the Twitter feed contained links towards the other project social media accounts and consortium partners' own social media accounts, as well as towards the SAFETY4RAILS official website, to ensure maximum interaction and involvement from the visitors, and to maximise impact.